Wondering what a contingency period is and how it impacts your home sale? Keep reading to learn everything you need to know!

 The contingency period refers to a time period that starts the date an offer is accepted and ends on the contingency removal date, which is a date named in the accepted offer.

-In California, the period is normally 17 days from the date the offer was accepted.
+The length of time depends on the state, but the contingency period is normally 17 days from the date the offer was accepted.
 If an offer is accepted March 1 and the contingency removal date is defined in the offer as 17 days from acceptance, then the contingency period will be from March 1 to March 17.
-However, savvy sellers can often shorten this period, as explained in this post.

 During this period, your buyer gets an opportunity to review your seller's disclosure packet and can hire professionals to conduct real estate inspections, such as a general home inspection or termite inspection.
 On or before the contingency removal date, the buyer is supposed to either: